stabbylambda/sulongexceptiontest/README.md

 }
 ```

-In the case that the C++ code throws a `std::runtime_error`, `ex->exceptionType` is an `St13runtime_error` and `et` becomes null.The exception never gets marshalled over into the Java code that I’ve got, so I’m unable to catch the error.
+In the case that the C++ code throws a `std::runtime_error`, `ex->exceptionType` is an `St13runtime_error` and `et` becomes null.
+The exception never gets marshalled over into the Java code that I’ve got, so I’m unable to catch the error.
 I would have expected it to get wrapped in a RuntimeException so that I could handle it.

 ## Building
 I've checked in the bitcode file I compiled on macOS.
 To get a clean build, just run